hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages-docker.md

 Run a Corda driver as follows:
 - Navigate to the `core/drivers/corda-driver` folder.
 - There's a `.env.corda` file in `docker-testnet-envs` directory, that will be used to start a corda driver in docker.
-- To deploy corda driver for `Corda_Network`, run:
+- To deploy Corda driver for `Corda_Network`, run:
   ```bash
   make deploy COMPOSE_ARG='--env-file docker-testnet-envs/.env.corda'
   ```
-- To deploy corda driver for `Corda_Network2`, run:
+- To deploy Corda driver for `Corda_Network2`, run:
   ```bash
   make deploy COMPOSE_ARG='--env-file docker-testnet-envs/.env.corda2'
   ```